 When was the last you time you ran a health check on your ERP system?
-Is your ERP system the right fit for your business?
-Or maybe have you outgrown your ERP software?
+Is your ERP system still the right fit for your business, or are you facing a failing ERP project?
+Or maybe have you outgrown your software?
 Just as the human body needs a regular check-up, so does your ERP system.
-In fact, doing a regular check-up on your ERP system can save your projects from failing in the long run.
+In fact, doing a regular check-up on your system can save your projects from failing in the long run.

 According to analyst firm Gartner, over 75% of all ERP projects fail.
 Here are a few signs that your ERP project might be failing.

 We all know that sleeping is good for the body, but when your project management team is sleeping on the implementation of your ERP project, it’s a big warning sign.
 Successful ERP projects are led by managers who actively participate in both software selection and implementation efforts.
 For the implementation of a successful ERP system, management should be able to identify and respond to risks, manage communications, and define the readiness of the organization.